Cheney Longville

 Cheney Longville (/ʃɛniː lɒŋvɪl/ SHEH-nee-_-LONG-vil) is a small village in Shropshire, England.

-It lies in the parish of Wistanstow, near to the small market town of Craven Arms.
+It lies in the parish of Wistanstow, near the small market town of Craven Arms.

-It was called simply "Langfeld" in 1087, when it was owned by Shrewsbury Abbey.
+It was simply called "Langfeld" in 1087, when it was owned by Shrewsbury Abbey.
 Roger de Cheney gave his name to the village around 1395 when he fortified the manor house - Cheney Longville Castle.

 The River Onny and the A489 are to the immediate north.
 About a mile to the south is Sibdon Carwood.